openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Another use case is when the Issuer uses cryptographic schemes that can provide binding to the End-User possessing that Credential without explicit cryptographic material being supplied by the application used by that End-User.
 For example, in the case of the BBS Signature Scheme, the issued Credential itself is a secret and only derivation of a Credential is presented to the Verifier.
 Effectively, Credential is bound to the Issuer's signature on the Credential, which becomes a shared secret transferred from the Issuer to the End-User.

-## Multiple Credential Requests
+## Multiple Accesses to the Credential Endpoint

-The Credential Endpoint can accept multiple requests from a Wallet.
+The Credential Endpoint can be accessed multiple times by a Wallet, even for the same credential_type.
 The Issuer determines if the subsequent requests will return the same or an updated Credential, such as having a new expiration time or using the most current End-User claims.

 As with any OAuth 2.0 Protected Resource, the current Access Token may no longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required.
+Any policies between the Credential Enpoint and the Authorization Server that may change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).

-The action leading to the Wallet sending another Credential Request can also be triggered by a background process, or by the Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.
+The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.

 # Privacy Considerations